Benedum Center: Restoration

-On September 25, 1987, after a $43 million restoration was completed, the Stanley reopened as the Benedum Center for the Performing Arts.
-In converting the former movie palace into a full performing arts center, a new building including an extension to the stage and support facilities was built at the rear of the theater.
+which culminated on September 25, 1987 with its renaming as the Benedum Center for the Performing Arts in honor of the Claude Worthington Benedum Foundation, the project's largest contributor.
+Part of the conversion of the former movie palace into a full performing arts center was a new building including an extension to the stage and support facilities added at the rear of the theater.
 The interior was largely preserved and restored to its original design, with the addition of a new acoustical baffle covering the original proscenium.